 Now you can move to WordPress or Squarespace or wherever you blog and copy the post in.
 Here’s when I do my first round of edits and then add in tags, categories etc for SEO.
 I use Grammarly to quickly edit my posts instead of trusting myself to pick up on little mistakes.

 You already did your graphics so you can move that in and any other links, quotable tweets or anything else.
 Do one last edit and schedule it to go out or hit publish.
 I also have my posts set to blast on social media as soon as they’re published.

 Shorten the full link to the blog post (I use bit.ly) and customize the link so it’s not a bunch of letters and numbers.
 If you shorten it, you should make it something people could remember if they have to.
 I can remember bit.ly/perfectfacebook better than I can remember bit.ly/876bh7.
 If you have Buffer or a similar social media scheduler, it automatically shortens the link for you!

 Go back to your social media copy you created and add your shortened link in so you can add the posts into your scheduler.
-And make sure you put this link in your Instagram bio if you are making a post for it.
+And make sure you put this link in your Instagram bio if you are making a post for it (or use Link Tree or create a link page on your site.)
 I hate when I want to read a post but there’s no link!

 Anything like this is like shooting blanks on Instagram:

 “I have a new post up on the blog now!
 Go to www.mywebsite.com/blog/kkhnk/skdfhbkkjdfbskdjfn!”

 And that's it for this post!
 The basis is to create as much as you can at one time and then marketing (and repurposing) it well.